-At Gillings, about 60% of our students receive substantial financial aid packages (an average of $10,00 per student per year) through non-service scholarships, tuition support, teaching and research assistantships, and other compensated positions.
+At Gillings, about 60 percent of our students receive substantial financial aid packages (an average of $10,000 per student, per year) through non-service scholarships, tuition support, teaching and research assistant-ships and other compensated positions.
 Students may also receive support through federal student loans.
-Scholarships can come from the University, The Graduate School, the School of Public Health, individual departments, or external funders.
+Scholarships can come from the University, The Graduate School, the School of Public Health, individual departments or external funders.

 Please pay close attention to all deadlines in order to be considered for as many opportunities as possible.